ciallo0721-cmd/huangshang_simulator--ver1.0/README.md

 ## English

 ### Game Introduction
-"Emperor Simulator" is a simulation game that allows you to experience the life of an ancient Chinese emperor.
+"huangshang_simulator" is a simulation game that allows you to experience the life of an ancient Chinese emperor.
 Players will role-play as Emperor Yongzheng of the Qing Dynasty, handling state affairs, reviewing memorials, interacting with concubines, and making critical decisions for the nation.
 The game features rich random events and a decision-making system where every choice impacts the country's development and your own destiny.

 ### Key Features
 - 🏯 Immersive imperial life experience